 Pre-recorded podcasts can also work well.
 Radiolab is a radio show and podcast weaving stories and science into sound and music-rich documentaries.
 Other recommended podcasts for older kids include AstronomyCast or Stuff you should know.

 Alternatively, subscribe to Audible.co.uk or Audible.com which allows you to download books for a monthly subscription.
-Free trial available and you can cancel subscription at any time.
+There’s a free trial available and you can cancel subscription at any time.
 The app is available on Android and iOS.

 If you are feeling brave, get the children to create a playlist for the car journey, and let them do some sing-a-longs.